Skip to main content

 Boxwood Moth Information

 The boxwood moth is becoming increasingly prevalent in Erie County NY.
 The moth infests boxwood shrubs and requires treatment to protect the plant.
-Please take a look at this link from Cornell for more information:

 Tick Information

 Ticks are present in many natural areas such as those found at the Clarence Nature Center on Thompson Road, Tillman Swamp and Beeman Creek Park.
-You can take precautions to minimize risk when visiting these areas:
+You can take precautions to minimize risk when visiting these areas

 Native Plantings